JHart96/bisonR/README.md

 ## Installation

+cmdstanR needs to be installed for the bisonR package to work.
+To install cmdstanR, follow the instructions at https://mc-stan.org/cmdstanr/, then run `cmdstanr::install_cmdstan()`.

 bisonR isn't currently on CRAN, but it can be installed from GitHub.
 To do this, make sure you have the `remotes` package installed.
 Then run the following command:

 ```